 Thus, all current Lodges are now dedicated to these Patron Saints as opposed to King Solomon.

 John the Baptist was born on June 24th, 6 B.C.
 He was the son of Zechariah, a Jewish Priest, and his wife Elizabeth, a daughter of Aaron.
-Elizabeth had lost hope of giving birth due to her age, but received a divine message in her sleep that she would conceive a child.
+Elizabeth had lost hope of giving birth due to her age but received a divine message in her sleep that she would conceive a child.

 Saint John the Baptist is described in all four Gospels, and in virtually the same way in Matthew, Mark, Luke, and John.
 He was a humble man who lived a simple life.
 A cousin of Jesus Christ, he spent most of his life baptizing believers in the River Jordan.
 He was a devout man who held fast to his obligations to God with an immovable and incontrovertible faith.
-Jesus Christ, in Matthew and Luke, says of John the Baptist “Verily I say unto you, among them that are born of women there hath not risen a greater than John the Baptist…”
+Jesus Christ, in Matthew and Luke, says of John the Baptist “Verily I say unto you, Among them that are born of women there hath not risen a greater than John the Baptist…”

 Zealous in his faith and rigid in his beliefs, John the Baptist condemned King Herod for marrying Herodias in violation of Old Testament Law.
 At this time John the Baptist had many followers and – fearing a rebellion, King Herod had John arrested and imprisoned.
 King Herod said that if John would change his tune, he would be released.
 John continued with his message, that one must live a holy life and not deviate from it, and continued in his devotion to Jesus Christ.
 The daughter of Herodias danced before King Herod, and King Herod granted her favor.
 That favor was the head of John the Baptist.

 John the Evangelist was born on December 27th, 1 A.D.
 His father was the son of Zebedee, and his mother was Salome.
-He came from a family of fisherman, including his father and brother James the Great.
+He came from a family of fishermen, including his father and brother James the Great.

 Saint John the Evangelist, according to Christian tradition, was one of Christ’s original Apostles.
 He was the only Apostle to live to a ripe old age, and is also considered to be the author of the Gospel of John, which begins:

 The emphasis on ‘light’ being linked to divinity is a concept familiar to all Freemasons, while the logic and writing is similar to the Book of Genesis.
 John the Evangelist wrote extensively, and the central theme, too much of his writing was that the Word and Light are inexorably linked.
 Of all the Apostles, John the Evangelist is often described as being the most loyal to Christ, and the one closest to Him.
 To so high an eminence was John held with love by Christ, that He entrusted the care of His mother Mary to him.
-Many book have been written about John the Evangelist.
+Many books have been written about John the Evangelist.
 Even though he was of the Old Covenant, and a pillar of the Jerusalem Church after the Crucifixion of Jesus, he was accorded the same honors and reverence as the first Saints of the Christian era.

 The reasoning behind dedicating Blue Lodges to these two saints, and celebrating them every year, is because these two humble men exemplified the pure principles of Freemasonry in their deeds and in their words.
 They showed a reverence for the glory of Deity, a strong devotion to their great Creator, and worked every day to make themselves better men and their world a better place.
 Their lives are worthy of all emulation.